suraj0987/8.x-1.x/README.txt

 INTRODUCTION
 ------------

 Bootstrap Clean is a **Drupal 8** theme and is a sub theme of Bootstrap.
 Bootstrap Clean is under active development and is powered by **OpenSense Labs**.

 REQUIREMENTS
 ------------

 To use this theme Bootstrap is required.
-To use the '+ Add New' Button on the view, the Views Add Button Module is required.
+To use the '+ Add New' Button on the view, the Views Add Button Module is required and when creating a view, place the button on the header section of the view.
 Also to be able to create nodes with the button, permissions are to be granted to their respective roles.

 INSTALLATION